Neuroendocrine Tumor (NET)

 Treatment for each person will be unique.
 You should go to an expert in neuroendocrine tumor treatment to decide the best approach for your tumor.
 You can contact MyPART for help finding experts near you.

 Surgery: If you have a carcinoid tumor, you may have surgery to remove the tumor and some surrounding tissue.
-Surgery is the best option for treating carcinoid tumor and preventing it from spreading.
+Surgery is the best option for treating neuroendocrine tumor and preventing it from spreading.

-When the carcinoid tumor is large or the cancer cells have spread to other parts of the body other treatments may include:
+When the neuroendocrine tumor is large or the cancer cells have spread to other parts of the body other treatments may include:

 Somatostatin analogs: Somatostatin analogs are a type of treatment that may stop your body from making too many hormones.
 This may slow down the growth of the tumor when cancer cells have spread to other part of the body